benj1003/Comparing-normative-and-descriptive-models-of-probability-weighting/README.md

 # Master-thesis: Normative accounts of Probability Weighting in Decision Science

-This reposetory contains all code needed to replicate the work done in the final project done to fulfill the requirements to obtain a masters degree in Mathematical Modelling and Computation from the Technical University of Denmark (DTU) by stud. polyt Benjamin Skjold Frederiksen.
+This reposetory contains all code and code needed to replicate the work done in the final project done to fulfill the requirements to obtain a masters degree in Mathematical Modelling and Computation from the Technical University of Denmark (DTU) by stud. polyt Benjamin Skjold Frederiksen.

 ## Data
 The reposetory contains all data needed to replicate all findings.
 However, it also contains the code that was used to generate the pseudo-random data, such that the full process can be replicated.